Bladder Neck: Contracture of the Bladder Neck

 What are symptoms of contracture of the bladder neck?

-Men usually begin to experience symptoms of bladder neck contracture within 3 to 6 months after prostate surgery.
+Men usually begin to experience symptoms of bladder neck contracture within three to six months after prostate surgery.
 At first, a man may notice a gradual reduction in the flow of urine.
 This symptom may be overlooked at first, and can progress to the point where he becomes unable to urinate.
 In other cases, a man might experience urine leakage when the bladder becomes too full.
 This condition is known as overflow incontinence.

 Some of the symptoms associated with contracture of the bladder neck include: